- Published: December 15, 2012

 1 cup flour

 Wash the potatoes.
 Shred potatoes and onion.
 Squeeze out the water and drain.
 Add eggs and flour to the shredded vegetables.
 Mix by hand.
 Heat peanut, walnut or canola oil in a pan set to 250 degrees.
 Form the potato batter into burger-sized patties, salt and fry until golden brown on both sides, about 3-5 minutes.
 Drain on a paper towel and serve.

 The children gathered around as the adults took turns peeling and grating the potatoes.
 The children passed the unpeeled potatoes among themselves laughing at how the potatoes weren’t quite hot but pretending that they were.
 A few children commented on the microplane Chris had brought to shred the potatoes pronouncing it good and comparing it to the ones in their own kitchens.
 I smiled at their apparent experience and interest in cooking and took my turn at shredding the potatoes.
 I gave the children the nubs too small to shred safely, and they took the wet vegetable to squeals of delight and disgust.
 These squeals were repeated as Chris combined the shredded vegetables with the egg and flour and kneaded the ingredients together with apparent glee.
 The ultimate moment of delight was when the potato patties hit the cooking oil.
 Sitting safely at their desks far from any leaping hot oil, the children could distinctly hear its spattering, and the sound charmed them.

-A day like yesterday reminds of what we must hold dear.
-On the day of a horrifying shooting, we were at our children’s schools learning traditions that mark the struggles of past generations.
+A day like yesterday reminds us of what we must hold dear.
+On the day of a horrifying school shooting, we were at our children’s side learning with them traditions that mark the frustrated struggles of past generations.
 In watching our own children, I glory their great appreciation of life and learning.
-The experience makes me want to fight harder for their future, to triumph over the darkness.
+The experience gives me a head-clearing perspective.
+It makes me fight harder for their future, to triumph over the darkness.